A quick update on the recent market moves and anything that might have changed on either the momentum or reversal model.

 The bond market sell-off continues, with 10-year yields back at the recent highs, looking like eyeing up a move to the 5%-handle.

 The reason for the recent continued battering was the 0.7% increase in headline retail sales in September, which was much better than the consensus expectation of a 0.3% rise and some forecast (see ATW from Monday), which was based on the weakness of the near real-time card transaction data.
-There were also upward revisions to previous months' gains, which means that even adjusting for inflation, retail sales appear to be on a renewed upward trend and on a much stronger path than pre-pandemic trends would imply (see chart below).
+There were also upward revisions to previous months' gains, which means that even adjusting for inflation, retail sales appear to be on a renewed upward trend and on a much stronger path than pre-pandemic trends would imply.

 The market still has roughly a 50% probability for the Fed to hike once more this year, while the market has now priced out quite a chunk of rate cuts next year, with 65 bps worth of cuts still in the curve.